OXID-eSales/paypal-checkout-documentation/installation.rst

 #.
 Optional: To activate the module, run the following command.
    |br|
-   Alternatively: activate the module manually during configuration (see :ref:`configuration:Activating PayPal Checkout`).
+   Alternatively: Activate the module manually during configuration (see :ref:`configuration:Activating PayPal Checkout`).

    .. code:: bash